bet4it/hyperpwn/README.md

 # Install
 Firstly, you need to [install Hyper](https://hyper.is/#installation) on your computer.
-(If you encounter any weird bugs during using `Hyper`, try to downgrade it to [v2.1.2](https://github.com/zeit/hyper/releases/tag/2.1.2))

 Hyperpwn relies on [hyperinator](https://github.com/bet4it/hyperinator).
 You need to install both `hyperinator` and `hyperpwn` plugins to use hyperpwn.